The Woman on Pier 13

 The Woman on Pier 13 is a 1949 American film noir drama starring Laraine Day, Robert Ryan, and John Agar.
 Directed by Robert Stevenson, the picture previewed in Los Angeles and San Francisco in 1949 under the title I Married a Communist but, owing to poor polling among preview audiences, this was dropped prior to its 1950 release.

 Plot

 Brad Collins, a San Francisco shipping executive, has recently married Nan Lowry after a whirlwind one-week courtship.
-During their honeymoon the couple meet Christine Norman, an old flame of Brad's whom Nan immediately dislikes.
+During their honeymoon the couple meets Christine Norman, an old flame of Brad's whom Nan immediately dislikes.